From the moment you hire us... We will begin to work on your behalf

 We will have these examinations performed at the request of the attorney so that they are the work product of the attorney.
 We also need to try and obtain the school records and any pediatric records of the complaining witness.
 These records may reveal discrepancies or inconsistencies in the child’s story.
 We need to see if there is any change in the behavior of the child at the time that he or she says the abuse occurred.

-For a free initial consultation with a Texas sexual misconduct defense lawyer, call the Law Office of David A. Breston at 888-220-4040 or contact us online.
+For a free initial consultation with a Texas sex crimes defense lawyer, call the Law Office of David A. Breston at 888-220-4040 or contact us online.